Brighton and Hove Albion 2 – 1 Arsenal

 Even the football gods are against Arsène, it seems.

 As per usual it was shambolic defending which did for us.
-Petr Cech was the architect to our downfall with two errors but the back four were significant contributors.
+Petr Cech was the architect of our downfall with two errors but the back four were significant contributors as well.

 The first goal: